CMSgov/ab2d-website/user-guide.md

      The default value for the _since parameter changes between versions.
 The _until parameter is also only available with V2.
     </p>
     <p>
       In V1, a date must be specified to use _since.
 If no _since value is specified, it will default to your organization's attestation date.
 In V2, if no _since value is specified, it will default to the date of your last successful export.
-If this is your first job, it will default to your organization’s attestation date. <a href="{% link http-query-parameters.md %}">Learn how to use parameters</a>.
+If this is your first job, it will default to your organization’s attestation date. <a href="{{ '/http-query-parameters' | relative_url }}">Learn how to use parameters</a>.
     </p>
   </div>
 </div>